SurenMar/CEMC-CCC-Solutions/README.md

 This repository contains solutions and explanations to the CEMC CCC contests written in Python

 ## Overview
-- Starting with the 2025 **Junior** contest, I will be completeing each years contest, then moving on to **Senior**.
+- Starting with the 2025 **Junior** contest, I will be completing each years contest, then moving on to **Senior**.
-- If you find a bug in my solution, or simply have a better solution, please feel free to update it.
+- If you find a bug in my solution, or simply have a better solution, please feel free to commit.
 - You can find the full set of contests from the past 10 years at the [CEMC website](https://cemc.uwaterloo.ca/resources/past-contests).

-*Please note these problems were **not** solved in a competitive setting.*
+*Please note these problems were **not** solved in a competitive environment.*

 ## Copyright
 This repository contains original solutions to publicly available CCC problems.
 Problem statements are copyrighted by the CEMC, University of Waterloo.